naofumi0115/PAV-Training/README.md

 ## How To Use This Document

-There are 2 parts in each lession: introduction and example source code.
+There are 2 parts in each lession: introduction SOLID Principles and Home work.
 In introduction, I'm going to try to explain SOLID Principles in simplest way so that it's easy for beginners to understand.
-Each SOLID Principles I had their folder such as.
-- SingleResponsiblityPrinciple
-- OpenClosedPrinciple
-- LiskovSubstitutionPrinciple
-- InterfaceSegregationPrinciple
-- DependencyInversionPrinciple

 1. SOLID Principles
 - [Single Responsibility Principle](./SingleResponsiblityPrinciple/README.md)